A breast lump is swelling, growth, or mass in the breast.

 Steps your provider may take next include:

-Use a needle to draw fluid out of a cyst, which will be examined under a microscope to look for cancer cells
+Use a needle to draw fluid out of a cyst.
+The fluid is usually discarded and does not need to be examined under a microscope.

 How a breast lump is treated depends on the cause.

 Cysts can be drained in the provider's office.
-If the fluid removed is clear or greenish, and the lump disappears after it is drained, you do not need further treatment.
-If the lump does not disappear or comes back, it is most often removed with surgery.
+If the lump disappears after it is drained, you do not need further treatment.
+If the lump does not disappear or comes back, you might need to be rechecked with exam and imaging.

 If you are diagnosed with breast cancer, you will discuss your options carefully and thoroughly with your provider.